oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

         meld:ref <CALMA recording URI>
         .

-The intent is that as each recording is processed by the Song selection agent, its details are stored in the "Recording workset", which can be used to enumerate (or scope) the subsequent activities of annaotation agents and the display (remixer) client.
+The intent is that as each recording is processed by the Song selection agent, its details are stored in the "Recording workset", which can be used to enumerate (or scope) the subsequent activities of annotation agents and the display (remixer) client.

 ## Key distribution per recording agent